Jamieson, Ch 7: Nature’s Future

 (2) Groucho Marx: Why should I do anything for posterity?
 What has posterity even done for me?

 iii.
-Not all moral obligations depend on reciprocity
+But not all moral obligations depend on reciprocity

 e.
 Unclear how to think about whether the world we create for the future will be good or bad for those people